Yellowcard: 2006–2008: Paper Walls

-Hiatus (2008–2010)
+2008–2010: Hiatus

 Yellowcard announced in an interview in April 2008 that the group would be going on an "indefinite hiatus."
 The band's European tour set for 2008 was canceled, and they instead embarked on an acoustic tour in the spring of 2008 before going on hiatus.
 Among the reasons for the band's hiatus were individual member situations.
 Longineu Parsons took some time off in the winter to spend time with family and joined a side project band based in Jacksonville, Florida.
 Sean Mackin got married in 2008 and wanted to take some time off to spend with his family.
 Ryan Key stated that the members needed some time to figure out their personal lives.
 The band members were unsure of the hiatus' length, but they assured their fans they planned to return as a group.
 In May 2008, Yellowcard left Capitol Records and was left unsigned.
 On June 16, 2009, Capitol released an EP titled Deep Cuts, which consists of four previously released tracks.

-The original Yellowcard members, Ben Harper, Warren Cooke, Todd Clary, Longineu Parsons, and Ben Dobson, announced they would be performing tracks from Where We Stand in Jacksonville, Florida.

-Yellowcard announced on Myspace that the group would be performing its first show in months at Utah State University on September 30, 2008.
-The set list was much like that of the band's previous tour performed with Ryan Key, Ryan Mendez, and Sean Mackin, which featured songs from the group's entire discography.
-The band later announced via Myspace that the group would be having another acoustic performance at Nicholls State University in Thibodaux, Louisiana, on November 13, 2008.

 Ryan Key and Sean O'Donnell of Reeve Oliver formed a small side project called Big If.
 Big If released many demos online and had a record due out in late 2009 which was cancelled.
 The band featured a more pop punk approach in most of its first songs, though by the time they had reached the second set of demos, they had almost completely progressed into a pop rock style.
 After the band's fourth set of demos, the band announced a fundraising event on February 10, 2010, called the "Help Mend A Heart Auction", which was to fund Jordan Pundik's mother's heart transplant operation.
 After that final announcement, there has been no word from the band, and their Myspace page is no longer active.

-In early January 2009, it was rumored that Longineu Parsons had joined the band Lostprophets to fill in a gap left when their drummer left to join Nine Inch Nails.
-However, Lostprophets' bassist Stuart Richardson and Longineu Parsons himself have stated that these reports are untrue.
-Parsons did play drums for Adam Lambert from October 2009 through September 18, 2010, before returning to Yellowcard after its hiatus.
+Parsons played drums for Adam Lambert from October 2009 through September 18, 2010, before returning to Yellowcard after its hiatus.